CY83R-3X71NC710N/distracting-websites/README.md

 # New Feature: User Input for Task

 The tool now includes a feature that asks the user for the task they want to achieve before determining if a website is productive.
 This user input is used by the AI to determine the relevance of websites, making the tool more effective in blocking irrelevant websites and improving productivity.

+# TODO:
+The AI needs to ask additional questions about their task if they provide a task too general, and it needs to find information directly from the website to determine if it is productive for the task.